baterflyrity/eventsystem/README.md

 * **get_emitter() → EventEmitter | None** - get bound event emitter.
 In most cases, event will have event emitter bound.
 But in rare cases it can be `None` when no handler descriptor has been decorated yet.

-* **trigger(...) → None** - fire the event.
+* **trigger(...) → asyncio.Task| None** - fire the event.
 All arguments are passed to each handler.
 Signature must match handler descriptor.
+If event is triggered being in asyncio loop the method returns corresponding Task which can be optionally awaited to pause until all handlers are processed.

 **eventsystem.emitter**